-It’s tempting to underplay or completely hide our experiences during recovery because we’re ashamed and we fear judgement or worse.
-But with safe people, it helps to give full confessions— not half-confessions, which can actually make us feel worse than not confessing at all, believe it or not– full confessions of the very thing we fear will bring ridicule.
-Doing this seems to release it, especially if it’s met with compassion.
+It’s tempting to underplay or completely hide our experiences during recovery because we’re ashamed and we fear judgment or worse.
+But with safe people, it helps to give full confessions, not half-confessions, which can actually make us feel worse than not confessing at all.
+We tend to believe that full confessions of the very thing we fear will bring ridicule.
+But being completely honest seems to release this fear, especially if it’s met with compassion.

 Additionally, becoming more honest has been shown to improve mental and physical health.
 This may be because it takes a lot more energy to hide than it does to be transparent, and we all know it makes us feel better about ourselves.